 Every brand wants in on the mobile economy.
 In fact, to access certain markets, brands have to be in on the mobile economy.
 Even when the entire buyer journey does not take place on mobile, it is often still a crucial step that, if missed, can hand your competitor a customer.
 And although the limited screen size of handheld smartphones has encouraged concise content, the same rules of accurate, timely, quality content – in all the languages your multilingual audience needs – still apply, and this requires app localization.

 On Wednesday, Smartling announced that it has acquired Techstars accelerator alumnus Jargon, a mobile technology company that provides a radically easy way for global brands to localize their mobile applications.
-The acquisition augments Smartling’s industry leading Global Fluency Platform, enabling the company to empower global brands with:
+The acquisition augments Smartling’s industry leading Translation Management Platform, enabling the company to empower global brands with:

 - Instant, over-the-air localization of mobile apps

 - On-device quality assurance (QA) testing for apps

 “This acquisition augments our comprehensive API and impressive set of direct platform connectors, filling out the mobile channel in a way that no other company in the industry can match,” said Jack Welde, co-founder and chief executive officer, Smartling.
 “This is the first of several strategic developments to come as we seek to expand our Translation Management Platform’s capabilities.”

 As Common Sense Advisory notes, mobile app localization is “a real sticky point for many organizations.”
 Every change to an iOS or Android app typically requires an app store review, which can take weeks to complete.
 Simply adding a new language, or modifying a single word of translation, often requires weeks to reach a global audience.
 In today’s fast-moving mobile world, this is not acceptable.